 - GRAs must be enrolled in 8 or less hours.

-- GSAs must be enrolled as full time students.
+- GAs must be enrolled as full time students.

-- Those applying to the Student Development concentration in the Christian Formation and Ministry program will be given priority.
+- Those applying to the M.A. in Higher Education and Student Development will be given priority.

 - Assistantship application and Graduate School application must be submitted concurrently.